 I know nothing of John Munday’s background beyond the fact that he was born in Virginia according to the 1880 census records of his children who lived long enough to be enumerated.
 My first sighting of him is his 1799 marriage in Franklin County, Kentucky to Mary Hulse.
 He was not among the Franklin County taxables in 1797 or in 1801, the only surviving tax lists for that period.
 (Nor were there any Hulses on those tax lists.)
-Thus he and his bride were apparently newly arrived in the area and did not stay long.
+Evidently both John Munday and his bride were newly arrived in the area and did not stay long.

 Marriage to Mary Hulse in Kentucky

-John Munday and Mary Hulse married in Franklin County, Kentucky by bond dated 8 July 1799.2 Munday’s security was Thomas Glass and Mary’s father James Hulse gave permission by a note dated the prior day.
+John Munday and Mary Hulse married in Franklin County, Kentucky by bond dated 8 July 1799.1 Munday’s security was a man named Thomas Glass and Mary’s father James Hulse gave permission by a note dated the prior day.
 (The identity of Thomas Glass, and whether he might be related in son way, is unknown.)

 We know that this couple were the parents of Rachel Munday Anderson, who was probably their eldest child, as her husband John Anderson wrote a letter to the local newspaper on 20 April 1836 in which he mentioned arriving in Chillicothe, Ross County, Ohio in 1814 when “the father and mother of my wife, Mr. John Munday and Mrs. Mary Munday, now dead, informed me of the whole of the transactions [referring to a local scandal]…”2

-The only other mention of John Munday in Franklin County was his security just a month earlier, on 2 June 1799, for the marriage bond of one George Thornton to Barbary Faught.4
+The only other mention of John Munday in Franklin County was his security just a month earlier, on 2 June 1799, for the marriage bond of one George Thornton to Barbary Faught.3

 Settlement in Chillicothe, Ohio